Real Estate Appraiser

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Employment of appraisers and assessors of real estate is projected to grow 14 percent from 2016 to 2026, faster than the average for all occupations.
+Employment of property appraisers and assessors is projected to grow 3 percent from 2019 to 2029, about as fast as the average for all occupations.

 Although requirements may vary by state, certified appraisers and assessors of residential or commercial property usually need at least a bachelor’s degree.